filecoin-project/lotus/documentation/en/api-v1-unstable-methods.md

 ### StateMinerInitialPledgeForSector
 StateMinerInitialPledgeForSector returns the initial pledge collateral for a given sector duration, size, and combined size of any verified pieces within the sector.
-This calculation depends on current network conditions at the given tipset.
+This calculation depends on current network conditions (total power, total pledge and current rewards) at the given tipset.

 Perms: read